Egypt: Retail and services

 Egypt's retail and services sector has expanded steadily in recent years, driven by population growth, rising incomes, and urbanisation.
-As of 2020 the country's retail market, encompassing shopping malls, supermarkets, convenience stores, and e-commerce platforms, was worth around $200 billion.
+As of 2020 the country's retail market, which covers shopping malls, supermarkets, convenience stores, and e-commerce platforms, was worth around $200 billion.

 The retail food and grocery sector is still largely dominated by traditional, family-run stores and wet markets, although supermarket and convenience store chains expanded in both size and popularity between 2015 and 2020.
 Hypermarkets and wholesale discounters recorded the highest growth rates over this period, at 153% and 162% respectively, accounting for 26% of the sector's sales.

-The country has also seen significant growth in shopping malls.
-With over 20 operating malls, Cairo has the highest number in the country, while smaller cities such as Mansoura and Tanta have seen the opening of their first commercial malls in recent years.
+Many shopping malls have opened in Egypt in recent years.
+Cairo has the highest concentration with over 20 commercial malls, while smaller cities such as Mansoura and Tanta have only just got their first.

-The Egyptian government plays a major role in the telecommunications sector through its majority ownership of Telecom Egypt.
+The Egyptian government controls much of the telecommunications sector through its majority ownership of Telecom Egypt.
 Between 2019 and 2022, mobile internet subscriptions in Egypt grew 77.9%, from 39 million to 69.4 million, with total mobile subscriptions reaching 106.2 million by December 2023.
 Internet penetration reached 72.2% in early 2024, with 82 million users.
 Since 2022 Egypt has the fastest internet speeds in Africa.

 Egyptian banks are among the largest and most dynamic in the region.
 Most Egyptian lenders are adopting new technologies to expand into nonbanking financial services.
 The fintech sector has grown 5.5-fold since 2020, with 177 startups, ranking Egypt 10th among emerging markets.
-The banking sector is dominated by four state-owned commercial banks, the National Bank of Egypt, Banque Misr, Banque du Caire, and Bank of Alexandria, which together account for about 55% of total banking assets.
+The banking sector is dominated by four state-owned commercial banks, the National Bank of Egypt, Banque Misr, Banque du Caire, and Alexbank, which together account for about 55% of total banking assets.
 CIB is the country's largest private bank and the third-largest overall.